musicslayer/self_publish_book/README.md

 - Once you are finished applying, then after a couple of months they mail you a fancy-looking piece of paper.

 > [!CAUTION]
 > If you obtain copyright protection, your legal name and your pseudonym will be tied together, meaning you can't stay anonymous.
-Anyone can look up your book and see the two names connected to each other.
+Anyone can look up your book and see both names connected to each other.

 ## Cover File
 In addition to the manuscript, you will need a PDF file containing the front cover, back cover, and spine artwork.
 The steps below will help you create one.